Canon T3 vs Fujifilm X-T30

 It is notable that the X-T30 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the T3 does not provide wifi capability.

-The X-T30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
+Both the T3 and the X-T30 have been discontinued, but can regularly be found used on ebay.
+The T3 was replaced by the Canon T5, while the X-T30 was followed by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon T3 and the Fujifilm X-T30?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.